It turns out that New York City, like Rome, Faro or the Czermna in Poland, has its own ossuary in the Lower East Side.

 This one is a little more recent than the others, however.
 It mushroomed in 2007, surfing the wave of a “bling vanitas” trend launched by Damien Hirst.

-Goldbar, as its name suggests, is covered from floor to ceiling with the precious metal of the same name.
-The most famous part of the small, glowing salon is the gilt, jawless craniums adorning the wall, emulating ancient Capuchin crypts.
+Goldbar, as its name suggests, is covered from floor to ceiling with the eponymous precious metal.
+The most famous part of the small, glowing salon is the display of gilt, jawless craniums adorning the wall, emulating ancient Capuchin crypts.

-From portrait d'apparat to tables custom-made to look like Cartier bracelets, everything is designed to be a constant reminder of the glamorous elitism that patrons get to be a part of if the bouncer let them in.
+From portraits d'apparat to tables custom-made to look like Cartier bracelets, everything is designed to be a constant reminder of the glamorous elitism that patrons get to be a part of – that is, if the bouncer let them in.